-Our compensation decisions for the NEOs in 2019 are discussed below in relation to each of the above-described elements of our compensation program.
+Our compensation decisions for the NEOs in 2020 are discussed below in relation to each of the above-described elements of our compensation program.
 The below discussion is intended to be read in conjunction with the executive compensation tables and related disclosures that follow this Compensation Discussion and Analysis.

 Determination of Compensation Awards.
-The Compensation Committee is provided with the primary authority to establish and approve the compensation awards available to our executive officers and is charged with reviewing executive officer compensation policies and practices to ensure adherence to our compensation philosophies and that the total compensation paid to our executive officers is fair, reasonable and competitive.
+The Compensation Committee is provided with the primary authority to establish and approve the compensation awards available to our executive officers and is charged with reviewing executive officer compensation policies and practices to ensure alignment with our compensation philosophies and that the total compensation paid to our executive officers is fair, reasonable and competitive.
 The Compensation Committee is primarily responsible for (i) establishing base salary and target bonus levels; (ii) assessing the performance of the CEO and other NEOs for each applicable performance period; (iii) approving the awards to be paid to our CEO and other NEOs under our annual IComp program for each year; and (iv) making equity award grants under our equity incentive compensation plan.
-To aid the Compensation Committee in making its determinations, the CEO provides recommendations to the Compensation Committee regarding the compensation of our other officers.
+To aid the Compensation Committee in making its determinations, the CEO provides recommendations to the Compensation Committee regarding the compensation our other officers.
 The performance of our senior executive management team is reviewed by the Compensation Committee, and the Compensation Committee approves each NEO's compensation at least annually.

 In establishing and approving compensation levels for our NEOs, the Compensation Committee considers each NEO's unique position and responsibility and relies upon the judgment and experience of its members as well as the input of the Compensation Committee's independent compensation consultant, including information regarding market practices.
-We believe that executive officer total compensation should be competitive with the compensation of executive officers in similar positions and with similar responsibilities in our marketplace, in consideration of financial and operating performance, each executive's level of experience, and executive's current and expected future contributions to our results.
-In this regard, each executive officer's current and prior compensation is considered as a reference point against which determinations are made as to whether increases are appropriate to retain the NEO in light of competition or in order to incent performance.
+We believe that executive officer total compensation should be competitive with the compensation of executive officers in similar positions and with similar responsibilities in our marketplace, in consideration of our financial and operating performance, each executive's level of experience, and each executive's current and expected future contributions to our results.
+In this regard, each executive officer's current and prior compensation is considered as a reference point against which determinations are made as to whether increases are appropriate to retain the NEO in light of competition or in order to incentivize performance.

 Role of Compensation Consultant.
-The Compensation Committee retained Semler Brossy as its independent compensation consultant for 2019.
-During 2019, Semler Brossy assisted the Compensation Committee with the following compensation-related matters:
+The Compensation Committee retained Semler Brossy as its independent compensation consultant for 2020.
+During 2020, Semler Brossy assisted the Compensation Committee with the following compensation-related matters:

-- · Identifying a peer group of appropriately sized public companies for making market comparisons; - Assessing executive pay levels and practices relative to market practices; - · Reviewing pay recommendations for executive officers; - Reviewing and providing guidance on performance measures and objectives established for determining performancebased compensation;

-- Providing information on compensation methodologies and practices for new executive-level hires and succession planning purposes: - Updating the Compensation Committee on developing regulatory and governance trends; - Completing a review of compensation-related risks, focusing on compensation design; and - Reviewing and providing input on the annual compensation discussion and analysis disclosures.
+- Identifying a peer group of appropriately sized public companies for making market comparisons; - Assessing executive pay levels and practices relative to market practices; - Reviewing pay recommendations for executive officers; - Reviewing and providing guidance on performance measures and objectives established for determining performance-based compensation, including the impact of COVID-19 on IComp metrics and revisions to the 2020 IComp program metrics as a result of COVID-19; - Providing information on compensation methodologies and practices for new executive-level hires and succession planning purposes; - Updating the Compensation Committee on developing regulatory and governance trends; - Completing a review of compensation-related risks, focusing on compensation design; and - Reviewing and providing input on the annual compensation discussion and analysis disclosures.

-In addition, in 2019 Semler Brossy assisted the Nominating and Corporate Governance Committee with evaluating Board compensation relative to market practices.
 Semler Brossy does not provide other services to our management.
 The Compensation Committee has assessed Semler Brossy's independence and concluded that no conflict of interest exists that would prevent Semler Brossy from providing services to the Compensation Committee.